 EAL/LA was revitalized in 2005/2006 by John Arroyo, who was then working for the Los Angeles County Arts Commission.
 Around 2007/2008, EAL/LA adopted Network Theory for governance and programming.
 The “Core Hub” scheduled meetings, and additional Hubs, such as Development, Mixers, and Book Club, created programs.
 EAL/LA also began hosting annual Creative Conversations and continued holding regular meetings.

 In 2009, the network was invited to apply for funding from the James Irvine Foundation to expand their services, formalize leadership, and undergo strategic planning .
 EAL/LA enjoyed support from the Irvine Foundation from 2010-2014.
 It has also received ongoing programmatic support for annual Creative Conversations from the Department of Cultural Affairs since 2011.

 In 2013, EAL/LA worked with an external consultant to undergo an organizational restructure, thus further formalizing the role of the Managing Director, establishing three subcommittees (Development, Marketing & Communications, and Programming) and introducing several At-Large Member positions onto the Leadership Council.

 In 2015, EAL/LA was invited to apply for funding from the William and Flora Hewlett Foundation as part of its Next Generation Arts Leadership Initiative.
-Not only has this support further solidified the statewide network of emerging arts leaders organizations, it has made it possible for EAL/LA to revisit the strategic planning process, which is estimated to conclude in December 2016.
+Not only has this support further solidified the statewide network of emerging arts leaders organizations, it has made it possible for EAL/LA to revisit the strategic planning process, which concluded in early 2017.